 The Health Information Technology for Economic and Clinical Health Act or HITECH Act for short is a federal law that was passed to promote the adoption of health information technology, particularly the use of EHRs or electronic health records by healthcare providers.
 Introduced as part of the American Recovery and Reinvestment Act, an economic stimulus package passed by the Obama administration in 2009, the HITECH Act also removed certain loopholes contained within the Health Information Portability and Accountability Act of 1996 (HIPAA).
-The HITECH Act was passed to help advance the healthcare industry through improving efficiency and care coordination by making it easier for health information to be shared between patients and their respective health care providers.
+The HITECH Act was passed to help advance the healthcare industry by improving efficiency and care coordination by making it easier for health information to be shared between patients and their respective healthcare providers.

 What is health information technology?

 Health information technology is defined as the storage, retrieval, use, and sharing of all data that is related to a patient’s healthcare.
 Common examples of information health technology include electronic medical record systems, telehealth, clinical decision support, and computerized provider order entry, among a host of others.
 While this information has historically been written down by hand manually, technological advancements have allowed this data to be stored electronically in recent years.
 Through the use of electronic processing and storage for healthcare information, healthcare professionals can reduce their medical errors, cut down on repetitive paperwork, provide higher quality and more affordable healthcare, and provide an increased level of individual focus to their patients.